-This puzzle can be understood via a simple yet reasonably generic model problem which captures the main features of the phenomenon.
-In this section, we focus on the case of two data distributions satisfying a mild non-degeneracy requirement (Definition~\ref{def:smac}) which are supported on balls and classified using a linear discriminant.
-A significantly more general version of this model is analysed in Section~\ref{sec:supplementary:generalModel} of the supplementary material, with fewer constraints on the distributions and a classifier which is permitted to use a more general nonlinear decision surface.
+To more completely understand the paradox, in this section we show how it manifests itself in the case where data points sampled from two classes are classified using a linear classifier.
+We adopt the simple yet reasonably flexible assumption that each data class is sampled from a distribution supported somewhere within a ball and satisfying a mild non-degeneracy requirement (Definition~\ref{def:smac}).
+A significantly more general version of this model is analysed in Section~\ref{sec:general-model}, with fewer constraints on the distributions and a classifier which is permitted to use a more general nonlinear decision surface.
 The results and conclusions remain largely qualitatively similar.
-In particular, the simultaneous co-existence of the high accuracy, the typicality of data susceptible to adversarial attacks, and the rarity of destabilising random perturbations with bounded $\ell^2$ norm all extend to the more general model with nonlinear decision boundary (see Theorems \ref{thm:supplementary:generalisation:accuracy}, \ref{thm:supplementary:generalisation:susceptibility}, \ref{thm:supplementary:generalisation:undetectability} and Corollaries \ref{corr:supplementary:generalisation:accuracy}, \ref{corr:supplementary:generalisation:susceptibility}, \ref{corr:supplementary:generalisation:undetectability} in the Supplementary materials).
+In particular, the simultaneous co-existence of high accuracy, the typicality of data susceptible to adversarial attacks, and the rarity of destabilising random perturbations with bounded Euclidean norm all extend to the more general model with nonlinear decision boundary (see Theorems \ref{thm:supplementary:generalisation:accuracy}, \ref{thm:supplementary:generalisation:susceptibility}, \ref{thm:supplementary:generalisation:undetectability} and Corollaries \ref{corr:supplementary:generalisation:accuracy}, \ref{corr:supplementary:generalisation:susceptibility}, \ref{corr:supplementary:generalisation:undetectability}).

-We recall the definition of a data distribution satisfying the Smeared Absolute Continuity (SmAC) property~\cite{gorban2018correction}, which essentially just prevents it from having pathological concentration points.
-We note that if the growth property is satisfied with $A = 1$, then the distribution is simply the uniform distribution on the ball $\mathbb{B}^n_r(c)$.